telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 ## NR Radio Environment Map

 It is possible to generate Radio Environment Maps (REM) for the NR scenarios to visualize the SINR coverage.
 To enable the generation you need to specify the `--radioMaps` flag in the command line of the scenario executable.
+Additionally, you can specify the `--closeAfterRadioMaps` flag to automatically close the simulation right after all radio maps have been generated.
+This is useful when you only want to compute coverage without running the full simulation.

 ### `radioMaps`
 **Type**: `array[object]`